simult/simult/README.md

 # simult

-simult is a smart load-balancer project.
+simult is an open-source HTTP load balancer and reverse proxy that easy configurable, production proven and provides metrics.

 ## Installing